mmarkus13/yt-dlc/README.md

 ### Python

-For this project's **standalone-binary setup**, Python is **not required to run yt-dlp itself**.
+Python is **not required** for the normal installation described by this project.

-The official standalone yt-dlp binary includes what it needs to run independently of a system Python installation.
+This project uses the official standalone yt-dlp binary, which does not require a system Python installation.

-However, **Python 3.11 or newer is required if you choose to install yt-dlp through PyPI instead of using the standalone binary**.
+If you instead choose to install yt-dlp through PyPI, use **Python 3.11 or newer**.

-For a Python-based installation:
+For example:

 ```bash
 python3 --version
 ```

-Then install yt-dlp with:
+Then:

 ```bash
 python3 -m pip install -U "yt-dlp[default]"
 ```

-This installs the default dependencies required by the PyPI version.

-> **Recommended for this project:** Use the official standalone yt-dlp binary installed by `installer.sh`.
-This avoids requiring Python solely for yt-dlp.
+The `default` dependency group includes the appropriate `yt-dlp-ejs` package for the PyPI installation.

+> **Note:** Python 3.10 is not supported by this project's documented PyPI installation path.
+Use Python 3.11 or newer.

 ### Why Deno?

-yt-dlp uses an external JavaScript runtime to handle JavaScript challenges required for full YouTube extraction.
+yt-dlp uses an external JavaScript runtime to solve JavaScript challenges required for full YouTube extraction.

 Deno is the recommended JavaScript runtime for yt-dlp's YouTube support.

+The official standalone yt-dlp executables already contain the required EJS components, so this project does **not** separately install `yt-dlp-ejs`.

 ---